 The days when innocence wore your brother’s baseball glove, your father’s aftershave, your sister’s hairpins, your mother’s face powder.
 When innocence smoked your uncle’s cigars and played your cousin’s board game.

 Those were the days when families talked over the dinner table instead of the blare of the television, when they gathered by the radio while mom clicked her knitting needles and pop smoked his pipe and the dog wagged his doggy tail.

 Those were the days when the good life meant a house in the suburbs with a white picket fence; a newspaper boy who delivered the news smack onto the front porch; a milkman who delivered a fresh bottle and hauled away the empties.
 It meant someone was there to tuck you in at night, to leave a light on in the hallway and the door open a crack.
 It meant falling asleep to the comforting murmur of your parents’ voices, maybe the faint strains of Artie Shaw on the radio.

 Not a bad scene.
 Not a bad scene at all.

 When did the stars begin to fall through the cracks?
 When did the stranger on the street become a prowler with bad intentions instead of a Fuller Brush man trying to make a decent living for his wife and kids?

 What happened to those carefree, innocent days?

 Maybe they weren’t so carefree after all.
-Maybe it’s just a trick of the memory, or the flickering images from old Hollywood.
-Maybe it’s a view of the world seen through the lens of my television, which only airs one station now that the winds have interfered with all the other stations.
+Maybe it’s just a trick of the memory, flickering images from old Hollywood.
+Maybe it’s a view of the world seen through the lens of my television, which only airs one station, now that the winds have interfered with all the other stations.
 One station.
-The one where Father Knows Best, and everyone is perfectly content to Leave it to Beaver.
+The one where everyone is perfectly content to Leave it to Beaver.